kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 // driver chooses to report it.
 This may include driver-specific information. type AllocatedDeviceStatus struct {
 ...
 	// DeviceAttached represents whether the device has been successfully attached.
 	//
 	// +optional
 	DeviceAttached string

+	// NodeName contains the name of the node where the device is attached.
+	//
+	// +optional
+	Nodename string
 }

 const (